maxmcd/gRPSQLite/README.md

 Depending on how you store data, this can dramatically speed up reads.

-By default, SQLite doesn't do page checksums 😵‍💫

-Luckily, your backing DB probably does.

-Local page caching tracks checksums in memory, verifying page content when reading from disk.

 [Because the first page of the DB is accessed so aggressively, it's always cached in memory.](https://github.com/danthegoodman1/gRPSQLite/issues/5)

 ## Tips for Writing a gRPC server